rogergsilva/structurally-identical-lncrnas/README.md

 ```shell
 g1:[1,2,3]/g2:[4,5,6]
 ```
 The g1 and g2 refer to the number of experiments you have performed using StringTie2.
 In this case, there are two experiments: control and treatment.
 Each experiment has 3 replicates, numbered 1, 2, and 3.
+If your data has 3 experiments with 2 replicates each, you should set the groups as follows: g1:[1,2]/g2:[4,5]/g3:[6,7]

 # Bugs
 Do you have an issue?
 Please file it on :https://github.com/rogergsilva/structurally-identical-lncrnas/issues